hengyicai/hengyicai.github.io/_pages/about.md

 ## News

+- 06/2020 &nbsp;&nbsp; One paper accepted for presentation at the SIGIR 2020 workshop on Applied Interactive Information Systems.
 - 04/2020 &nbsp;&nbsp; Hengyi was invited to serve as Program Committee of Machine Learning for NLP at NLPCC 2020.
 - 04/2020 &nbsp;&nbsp; One paper accepted to **IJCAI 2020** (Full paper, Accept rate: 12.6%).
 - 04/2020 &nbsp;&nbsp; One paper accepted to **ACL 2020** (Full paper, Accept rate: 22.7%).